Expert Services

 US-Asia Law Institute, New York University, School of Law & China University of Political Science and Law Beijing, China – by videoconference

-Executive Director David Carroll participates in “Dialogue on Chinese Legal Aid,” a panel exploring differences and commonalities among how public defense services are structured and funded in the United States and China.
-Participants include: Hongyao Wu, Professor of Law, Dean of National Institute of Legal Aid, China University of Political Science and Law; Fan Chongyi, Honorary President of the National Academy of Law, China University of Political Science and Law, and Honorary President, Professor, and Doctoral Supervisor of the Institute of litigation law of China University of Political Science and Law; Alice L. Fontier, Managing Director, Neighborhood Defender Service of Harlem; David Patton, Executive Director and Attorney-in-Chief of the Federal Defenders of New York; and, Ira Belkin, Senior Research Fellow, New York University, School of Law & China University of Political Science and Law.
+Executive Director David Carroll and Deputy Director Jon Mosher present in “Effective Defense Representation in Death Penalty Trials in the United States,” a panel exploring how death penalty public defense services are structured and funded in the United States and China.
+Participants include: Hongyao Wu, Professor of Law, Dean of National Institute of Legal Aid, China University of Political Science and Law; Fan Chongyi, Honorary President of the National Academy of Law, China University of Political Science and Law, and Honorary President, Professor, and Doctoral Supervisor of the Institute of litigation law of China University of Political Science and Law; Miriam Conrad, former Federal Defender for the Districts of Massachusetts, New Hampshire, and Rhode Island; and Ira Belkin, Senior Research Fellow, New York University, School of Law & China University of Political Science and Law.

 While a criminal trial is not a game in which the participants are expected to enter the ring with a near match in skills, neither is it a sacrifice of unarmed prisoners to gladiators.